therealguy90/foundrytodiscord/README.md

 **Ignore Whispers & Private Rolls:** Enable this to ensure GM and Private messages, (both rolls and chat) aren't posted to Discord for all to see.

-**Game Invite URL:** the external, internet URL everyone connects to the server through Game Settings > Game Access > Invitation Links "Internet"
+**Game Invite URL:** the external, internet URL everyone connects to the server through, this is used for discord avatars if token images are located on your server.
+Game Settings > Game Access > Invitation Links "Internet"

 Tip: Use a network tunnel, such as Ngrok, playit, or Tailscale Funnel if you don't have access to portforwarding.